EDUCATE • ADVOCATE • CULTIVATE

 - OAHI has developed strong educational programs, in cooperation with community colleges, that offer comprehensive training courses in this profession.
 When you have completed the requirements, you will have an instant market that accepts these qualifications.

-- RHI and Associate members of the OAHI may make reference to the OAHI on company letterhead, advertising and other promotional publications to help you grow and prosper in your business, (subject to the restrictions of each category as outlined in your 'Membership Information and Requirements' and in the 'Bylaws of the OAHI'.
-Only those 'Applicant Members' who have had their reports verified and passed the CAHPI exam may also make reference to the OAHI and use the OAHI logo.
+- Registered Home Inspectors and Associate members of the OAHI may make reference to the OAHI on company letterhead, advertising and other promotional publications to help you grow and prosper in your business, (subject to the restrictions of each category as outlined in your 'Membership Information and Requirements' and in the 'Bylaws of the OAHI'.
+Only those 'Applicant Members and Candidate ' who have had their reports verified may also make reference to the OAHI and use the OAHI logo.
 Members are encouraged to attend our education programs and seminars to keep up to date with new technologies, procedures and tools of the trade.

 FACTS YOU NEED TO KNOW